binoyPeries/docs-choreo-dev/en/docs/monitoring-and-insights/alerts-overview.md

 If you are going to create an alert for the first time, follow the steps given below.

 1. Sign in to the [Choreo Console](https://console.choreo.dev/).
-2. Ensure you are in the correct organization where you have a project with the component to configure a latency alert.
+2. Ensure you are in the correct organization where you have a project with the component to configure an alert.
-3. Navigate to the component by clicking on the project with the component to configure a latency alert.
+3. Navigate to the component by clicking on the project with the component to configure an alert.
 4. Click the component.

     !!! info